DrAma999/LittleBlueTooth/README.md

 - [ ] Improve code coverage
 - [x] `CBManager` and `CBPeripheral` extraction
 - [x] Add support to: **macOS**, **watchOS**, **tvOS**, **macOS catalyst**
-- [] Implement custom operator
+- [ ] Implement custom operators

 ## ISSUES
-Please use Gihub, explaining what you did, how you did, what you expect and what you get.
+Please use Github, explaining what you did, how you did, what you expect and what you get.

 ## CONTRIBUTING
 Since I'm working on this project in my spare time any help is appreciated.